LAKAMA LUXURY TRAVEL

 Small Luxury and Mega Yachts

-Under 112 guests, small luxury yachts are like a boutique hotel.
+Under 125 guests, small luxury yachts are like a boutique hotel.
 Truly intimate vessels with a variety of added amenities, they range from ultra-lux experiences with butler service and multiple high end dining options to elegant yet informal country club experiences.

 Mega yachts are similar – still intimate vessels, just a bit larger with the ability to carry more guests, up to around 340.
 Mega yachts may be pure cruising yachts or motorized masted sailing ships.

-Specializing in small ship cruising, I'm here to help you find the perfect cruise.
+Specializing in small ship cruising, I make it easy for you to find the perfect cruise.
+Call 602.540.7338 or connect here get the process started.

 Picture